 Support local organizations that offer parenting classes, respite services, or free parent-child resources and activities.

-Your financial contribution, volunteer hours or promotion of local organizations that support parents can make a huge difference in the ability to continue offering services, the variety of services available and the number of parents reached.
+financial contribution, volunteer hours or promotion of local organizations that support parents can make a huge difference in the ability to continue offering services, the variety of services available and the number of parents reached.

-Learn about the protective factors that make families stronger and increase the likelihood that their children will be safe and healthy.
+protective factors that make families stronger and increase the likelihood that their children will be safe and healthy.
 Then share that information with others.

 The 5 protective factors (parental resilience, knowledge of parenting and child development, social connections, concrete supports in times of need, social emotional competence of children) are attributes and skills that help families withstand challenges and promote the healthy growth of their children.